hannespetur/deluge-slack-bot/README.md

 * Allow users to add torrent to deluge (via link).
 * Add an option to show when download starts.
 * Add an option to check torrent status.
-* Get token from another file not in this repo.